gregwiechec/bulk-edit-documentation/README.md

 Repository for documentation and issues tracking for BulkEdit EPiserver addon.

+## Introduction

+Bulk Edit is a plugin that allows to make changes to more than one Content at the same time.
+This can save time by simultaneously updating multiple properties that share the same information.

 ## Supported versions

 The supported version is EPiServer.CMS 12.17.1+.
 EPiserver 11 is not supported.